nataliatesarova/project-four/README.md

 ## Heroku Deployment

 Utilizes Heroku as a cloud-based platform for application building, running, and operating:
-In your Heroku dashboard, click "New" and select "Create new app".
+In the Heroku dashboard, click "New" and select "Create new app".
 Provide a unique app name and select your region.
 Upon app creation, access "Config Vars" to set environment variables, including SECRET_KEY (use any random secret key), PORT (set to 8000).